sunfounder/ezblock3/docs/source/ezblock_studio_release_notes.rst

 **Detailed Information**

-* EzBlock Studio转离线模式后，老用户可以继续登录，并保存云端项目到本地，但新项目都将保存在本地
-* 注册入口关闭。新用户不在需要注册账户以使用EzBlock的项目保存功能。
-* 新增项目导入导出功能。本地项目导入导出为.ezbpro文件，该功能可以实现设备间传输项目，或者分享项目给其他人
-* 新增库导入导出功能。本地库导入导出为.ezblib文件，该功能可以实现设备间传输库，或者分享库给其他人

 * After EzBlock Studio goes to offline mode, old users can continue to log in and save cloud projects to local, but all new projects will be saved locally.
 * Registration portal is closed.
 New users are no longer required to register an account to use EzBlock's project saving feature.
-* Add project import and export function in .ezbpro format, which allows you to transfer projects between devices or share projects with others.
+* Add project import and export function in ``.ezbpro`` format, which allows you to transfer projects between devices or share projects with others.
-* Libraries can also be imported and exported in .ezblib format for transfer and sharing.
+* Libraries can also be imported and exported in ``.ezblib`` format for transfer and sharing.

 **FAQ**

 * What happens to my account?

-    从XXX年X月起至XXX年X月X日，是过渡时间，这段时间内，你可以把云端的项目全部保存到本地。在Ezblock Studio登录后的提醒上点击“保存所有项目到本地”可以一键保存所有云端项目到本地，或者登录后在我的页面，点击“保存所有项目到本地”也可以一键保存所有云端项目到本地。
-    XXX年X月X日后Ezblock Studio将会清除所有在线数据，并关闭在线服务。你也可以在“我的”页面点击“删除账户并退出”按钮来删除自己的所有数据

-* 网页版EzBlock Studio可以正常使用吗？

-可以正常使用。EzBlock Studio改为离线模式后，网页版仍然可以正常使用，数据将保存在浏览器，所以请注意谨慎清楚浏览器数据。网页版也可以使用项目和库的导入导出，并于移动端相互分享。

-* 如何在设备间传输项目和我的库？

-    新版本新增了项目和库的导入导出功能，项目可以导出为.ezbpro文件，库可以导出为.ezblib文件。导出后可以在其他设备导入项目和库

-* 如何批量导出库/项目？

-    在库/项目页面，点击右上角的编辑图标，多选想要导出的库/项目，点击导出。这样会导出一个zip文件。文件内是你选择的所有库/项目文件。导入时，你可以直接选择这个压缩包导入或者解压后选择想要的部分库/项目导入

-* 如何批量导入库/项目？

-    在库/项目页面，点击右上角的导入图标，多选想要导入的库/项目，或者选择导入的zip文件，点击导出。
+    You have until February 28, 2023 to save all your projects in the cloud locally.
+Here's how to do it: Sign in to your account on Ezblock Studio and select "Save all projects locally" in the pop-up window to save all your cloud projects to My Projects page in one click, then export to your device's folder or share them through the app using the Export button.

+    After that, Ezblock Studio will close the online service and clear all online data.
+You can also delete all your data by clicking the "Delete Account and Log out" button after you have saved all your projects and libraries.

+* How is the web version of EzBlock Studio?

+    You can still access EzBlock Studio via the web page at http://ezblock.cc/ezblock-studio after upgrading to version 3.2.

+    Data will be saved in your browser, so be sure to clear your browser data.
+Of course, you can export your project or library to your computer for sharing.

+* How to transfer projects and libraries between devices?

+    After exporting projects to ``.ezbpro`` format and libraries to ``.ezblib`` format, you can transfer them to other devices and then import them.

+* How to export libraries/projects?

+    For a detailed tutorial, please refer to: :ref:`export_project_library`.

+* How to import libraries/projects?

+    For a detailed tutorial, please refer to: :ref:`import_project_library`.